Bernankez/prototype/README.md

 My prototypes.

-*This is not a component library, it's just a collection of component prototypes.
+*This is not a component library, it's just a collection of prototypes.
 You can either import them directly or copy the source code to use in your project.*

 ## Install